aichat-go

 Performance Reference

-Webhook latency includes LLM generation + search.
-Search latency covers Qdrant RRF fusion.
+Webhook latency includes one or more ToolCaller round-trips plus search.
+Search latency covers Qdrant DBSF fusion.
 Storage estimates: ~1KB per conversation turn, ~100KB per 10K chunks, ~8KB per dense vector (1024 dims).

 Build and test commands